cms-dpoa/cloud-processing/standard-gke-cluster-nfs/README.md

 It might be necessary to specify a zone, rather than a region for the `region`-variable.
 See regions and zones here: https://cloud.google.com/compute/docs/regions-zones

-The `name`-variable will be used to set the name of the gke cluster and other resources as following:
+The `name`-variable will be used to set the name of the gke cluster and other resources as in the following example:

 ```
 "cluster-<NAME>"
 ```

 `service_acc` specifies the filename of a service account .json-file to ensure valid permissions for creating cloud resources.

-In the argo-workflow

-Set the `claimName` in the .yaml file(s) according to the name of the nfs-disk that was deployed via terraform.
-It should be in the format `nfs-<name>`, where `<name>` refers to the name given in `terraform.tfvars`.

 Initialize terraform: